RESOStandards/reso-certification-help/docs/providers.md

 # Notifications
 Endorsements must be reviewed and approved by customers before they are certified.
 The review requests are sent via email.

-Sending notification of the Data Dictionary report will send the approval requests together in a bundle along with the Web API Core report.
-The recipient will be able to explore and approve both reports from either link in the case of a bundled notification.
+Sending notification of the Data Dictionary report will send also send the Web API Core report together in a bundled review notification where the recipient will be able to review and approve both reports from a single link.

-**Note:** the only time the email is a bundle is when BOTH Data Dictionary and Web API are in Passed status.
+**Note:** the only time the bundled notification is available is when BOTH Data Dictionary and Web API are in Passed status.
 Otherwise, the email will only be for the endorsement selected.

 ***Important: The email linking to the report should only be sent to the organization you are certifying.
 Any recipient of the email would have the ability to approve the results.**